retrodump/VidMeAPI/README.md

 When you try to authenticate a user via oauth, this application will open a new window to vidme and wait for the user to click 'authorize account'.
 Once it does, vidme will redirect to localhost:5010 (this application) and this application will grab the authorization code.
 If you would like to skip this process because you are doing it your own way, just pass in the parameter 'code' on creation of the session with the code and it will not run through that whole process.

+(That probably doesn't really make much sense but check out the Example section below).

 If you would like to get the code yourself, check out this example link:

 ```